 Any Harmon Brother’s video makes it seem easy to bang out a killer video.
 I mean, if they can script a video about squatty potties that helped generate $164 million in sales since 2011, surely people will be interested in your health and wellness video content.
 Right?

 Wrong!
 Your videos get no engagement.
-This could be for any number of reasons, but these 4 mistakes will definitely hold your health and wellness video (and you) back.
+This could be for any number of reasons, but these 5 mistakes will definitely hold your health and wellness video (and you) back from getting the results you want.

 Let’s dive in.